camunda/camunda-docs/optimize/apis-tools/optimize-api/tutorial.md

 ---
 id: optimize-api-tutorial
 title: Tutorial
-description: "Step through an example to view your existing clients, create a client, view a particular client's details, and delete a client."
+description: "New to the Optimize API?
+Step through our tutorial to list your existing dashboard IDs and delete a dashboard."
 ---

 In this tutorial, we'll step through examples to highlight the capabilities of the Optimize API, such as listing your existing dashboard IDs, or deleting a dashboard.